 - Owners and charterers continue to conduct thorough threat and risk assessments well in advance of entering the Arabian Gulf and implement necessary security and risk mitigation measures while operating in the region.
 As the situation remains fluid, pay close attention to the changing environment. - Closely monitor all electronic aids and communication networks for electronic interference.
-Be ready with alternative options should navigation aids fail. - Threat Level: Threat in the maritime remains elevated until further notice for vessels operating in or transiting the Arabian Gulf, Strait of Hormuz, and Northern Arabian Sea.

-- Situational Monitoring: Shipmasters and CSOs are advised to maintain close contact with regional maritime security centers (UKMTO and MSCIO) and monitor official government and military advisories. - Communications: Vessels should report any unusual activity or security incidents to UKMTO via established Voluntary Reporting Schemes and keep communication equipment manned and functional at all times. - Planning: Companies are urged to apply BMP MS and review contingency plans for routing, crew welfare, and emergency response in the event of a significant regional escalation and ensure JMIC Bridge Emergency Reference Cards are available to bridge watchkeepers.
+Be ready with alternative options should navigation aids fail. - Threat Level: Threat in the maritime remains elevated until further notice for vessels operating in or transiting the Arabian Gulf, Strait of Hormuz, and Northern Arabian Sea. - Situational Monitoring: Shipmasters and CSOs are advised to maintain close contact with regional maritime security centers (UKMTO and MSCIO) and monitor official government and military advisories. - Communications: Vessels should report any unusual activity or security incidents to UKMTO via established Voluntary Reporting Schemes and keep communication equipment manned and functional at all times. - Planning: Companies are urged to apply BMP MS and review contingency plans for routing, crew welfare, and emergency response in the event of a significant regional escalation and ensure JMIC Bridge Emergency Reference Cards are available to bridge watchkeepers.
 The use of full speed maybe be a consideration. - JMIC recommends following Best Management Practices and industry recommended MSTC-ME routing when transiting the Arabian Gulf, Strait of Hormuz, Northern Arabian Sea.
 Given the current operational pause, this window may be used to move, load or discharge vessels and if necessary, reposition into international waters.
 Should strikes occur, consider staying within territorial waters.

-When operating within the MSTS-ME navigational care is required when transiting between Abu Musa Island and the UAE mainland, water north of Dubai/Sharjah is becoming very congested. - As of this date, JMIC is still not aware of any planned escorts of merchant shipping. - With reports of AIS spoofing and extreme Jamming in the SoH and the wider Arabian Gulf, JMIC recommends ships are ready to navigate with other means (Radar/visual fixes etc) and closely watch the gyro compasses as these are being impacted (due to GPS latitude correction feed).
+- As of this report, JMIC is not aware of any planned escorts of merchant shipping. - With reports of AIS spoofing and extreme Jamming in the SoH and the wider Arabian Gulf, JMIC recommends ships are ready to navigate with other means (Radar/visual fixes etc) and closely watch the gyro compasses as these are being impacted (due to GPS latitude correction feed).